khaledibrahim1015/TicketSystem.Backend/README.md

 # TicketSystem.Backend
 # TicketSystem

-TicketSystem is a .NET Core application for managing tickets using CQRS, MediatR, and Repository Pattern.
+Ticket System is a .NET Core application for managing tickets using CQRS, MediatR, and Repository Pattern.

 ## Table of Contents